Increasing retail sales is a primary objective for both building product manufacturers and their distributors.

 The lingering problem of retail theft is one you can work with big box stores to help mitigate, as well, so that you both reduce inventory losses and maintain healthier profit margins and retain brand equity.

-6. Improve the Customer Experience in the Store Where You Can
+7. Improve the Customer Experience in the Store Where You Can

 Distributors can drive retail sales by working to improve the in-store customer experience, and manufacturers don’t have to relegate themselves to the backseat in that regard either.
+After all, home builders, in particular, are sticking to in-store options for more than 80% of their shopping, specifically at farm and ranch stores and hardware stores, with minimal interest in online suppliers.

 While your distributors and big-box retailers should be hiring and cultivating a workforce that is knowledgeable and values providing positive customer experiences, manufacturer’s channel teams can provide sales enablement playbooks and resources to retail associates to improve their ability to recommend your product to a customer in need.